 I am relocating because I have accepted a new job that I haven't started yet.
 How should I complete the application?

 Congratulations on your new job!
 If you will be working for the same employer, complete the application as such but enter the income you anticipate you’ll be receiving at your new location.

 If your employment is with a new employer, complete the application as if this were your current employer and indicate that you have been there for one month.
 The information about the employment you’ll be leaving should be entered as a previous employer.
 We’ll sort out the details after you submit your loan for approval.

 I've co-signed a loan for another person.
 Should I include that debt here?

 Generally, a co-signed debt is considered when determining your qualifications for a mortgage.
 If the co-signed debt doesn’t affect your ability to obtain a new mortgage we’ll leave it at that.
-However, if it does make a difference, we can ignore the monthly payment of the co-signed debt if you can provide verification that the other person responsible for the debt has made the required payments, by obtaining copies of their cancelled checks for the last six months.
+However, if it does make a difference, we may be able to exclude the monthly payment of the co-signed debt if you can provide verification that the other person responsible for the debt has made the required payments, by obtaining copies of their cancelled checks for the last twelve months with no late payments.